Friday, September 25, 2009

 Disney has said that Binns, a jewelry designer and a Council of Fashion Designers of America winner, will be the first of several fashion designers to add their aesthetic twist to the Wonderland-themed fashion lineup.

-, which could best be described as "curioser and curioser":
+See a runway preview, which could best be described as "curioser and curioser":

 You can see more videos at the Disney Lifestyle YouTube channel.

-National Jeweler Network provides more information
+National Jeweler Network provides more information:

 "The "Tom Binns for Walt Disney Signature" line will offer a limited-edition collection of six jewelry pieces designed in Binns' over-the-top runway style.
 The collection will be available through luxury retailers and fine boutiques, with pieces ranging in price from $1,000 to $3,000.